abp6318/DEAN-Stack/README.md

 sudo yum install git
 git --version
 ```
-- Install Node (note: this command on RLES should cover installation of Node)
+- Install Node (note: this command on RLES should cover installation of Node BUT if later you run into a version issue, install NVM and run `nvm install --lts` to get the latest version of Node)
 ```
 node --version
 ```